skidvape/cfgInstaller/README.md

 > [!IMPORTANT]
 > cfgInstaller will never be paid, and configs WILL most likely be out-of-date.
 > cfgInstaller will always stay open-source
+> CatVape support will soon require 3 arguments in the future to run the script. (user, pass, dev)

 ## Contacts
 [YouTube](https://youtube.com/@stavexploitz)